For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 All the highlights of Britain and Ireland lie ahead as your epic journey across two mystical islands kicks off in London.
 After checking in, spend the rest of your first day in Old Blighty exploring the sights on your own.
-You could delve into the history of the British Empire at one of its many museums or plant yourself outside Buckingham Palace, keeping a keen eye out for the Queen.
+You could delve into the history of the British Empire at one of its many museums or plant yourself outside Buckingham Palace, keeping a keen eye out for the King.

 Your time is your own today so plan your exploration of Britain's capital wisely.
 You'll want to soak up all its pomp and pageantry as you stroll along leafy avenues lined with great monuments, museums and historic landmarks.
 London is intoxicating no matter your interests and you'll have a full free day to discover it your way.

 This morning, meet your Travel Director and travelling companions as you set off onto your adventure.
-The Big Smoke's skyscrapers and boroughs give way to an idyllic countryside as you wind your way to Windsor, the Queen's favourite weekend getaway.
+The Big Smoke's skyscrapers and boroughs give way to an idyllic countryside as you wind your way to Windsor, the Queen's residence.
 Arriving in Bath, you'll admire the honey-coloured Georgian architecture which gives this ancient Roman city its elegant aspect.
 Cross the Severn Estuary, the border between England and tiny Wales, where tonight its capital sets the stage for the rest of your memorable holiday.

-Your first stop today is Ireland's first City of Culture, Galway, or join an Optional Experience to the 15th-century Bunratty Castle and Folk Park delving into what Ireland was like in the 19th century.
+Your first stop today is Ireland's first 'City of Culture', Galway, or join an Optional Experience to the 15th-century Bunratty Castle and Folk Park delving into what Ireland was like in the 19th century.
 After a chinwag with the 'locals', drive through the wild landscapes of County Clare bound for Galway, the 'place of foreigners'.
 See its modern cathedral before heading to the whimsical Irish capital.
-This evening, an optional dinner and cabaret evening will have your toes tapping and taste buds craving another round of Irish coffee.
+This evening, an optional dinner and Irish show will have your toes tapping and taste buds craving another round of Irish coffee.

 You’re in good hands this morning as your Local Specialist reveals all their secrets about this charismatic capital city with a small-town feel.
 View Trinity College, St. Patrick’s Cathedral and Dublin Castle, the 13th-century Norman fortress turned museum.
 This afternoon explore Dublin on your own or join an optional visit to one of the most important monastic sights in Europe.
 Your Local Specialist will bring the ancient stories of Glendalough to life and show you around the beautiful landscapes of the garden of Ireland.

 Say a fond slán go fóill to the 'Emerald Isle', crossing the Irish Sea bound for Holyhead on the Welsh Island of Anglesey.
 Get ready for a tongue twister you could only capture in a panoramic shot.
 View the station boasting one of the longest names in the world, Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, then head through the north coast of Wales to Chester, to explore its Roman heritage.
 There’s time to walk along its defensive 1st-century walls and view the famous black and white half-timbered buildings before heading to Liverpool where the musical 'Fab Four' had their start.
-Join an Optional Experience guided tour of the city, exploring its glorious maritime past and vibrant cultural present, before continuing to Manchester.

-After a busy week of sightseeing, you deserve an idyllic stop in "the loveliest spot" that has inspired poetry and prose.
+After a busy week of sightseeing, you deserve an idyllic stop in 'the loveliest spot' that has inspired poetry and prose.
 Board an exclusive and optional cruise on Lake Windermere, skimming the northern coastline, deserted islands and Wray Castle.
 See the Lake District landscapes that William Wordsworth and Beatrix Potter so admired before crossing the Scottish border bound for Gretna Green.
 Here you’ll learn how eloping couples would tie the knot over the legendary anvil against their parents’ wishes.
 Tonight, an Optional Experience could see you join your travel companions for a delicious traditional dinner at a local restaurant.

-Your journey south ventures through what was once referred to as "The Debatable Lands" where all that remains of Jedburgh Abbey are its 12th-century ruins.
+Your journey south ventures through what was once referred to as 'The Debatable Lands' where all that remains of Jedburgh Abbey are its 12th-century ruins.
 Admire the expansive Cheviot Hills at Carter Bar, snapping a selfie at the Anglo-Scottish border.
 Continue into Northumberland National Park to view Hadrian’s Wall, the largest Roman archaeological feature anywhere in the world.
 Then cross the Tyne River at Newcastle and stop in York where an orientation tour will reveal the city’s medieval heritage and spiritual heart, its Gothic Minster.
 Wander down the narrow cobbled Shambles, then continue to your hotel in Leeds where dinner is served this evening.

 Take a step back in time to the Cotswolds, a glorious collection of tiny thatched villages and rolling green hills.
-Your scenic drive through this historic corner of Britain will bring you to Bladon, where Sir Winston Churchill is buried in the unassuming churchyard at St Martins Church.
+Your scenic drive through this historic corner of Britain will bring you to Bladon, where Sir Winston Churchill is buried in the unassuming churchyard at St. Martin's Church.
 Churchill, widely credited with delivering the British nation from the brink of defeat to victory in World War II, loved the Cotswolds and spent his retirement here.
 Next up is a visit to Oxford, England’s oldest university city.
 See several of its iconic landmarks before continuing south to London.

 It's time to close the curtain on your epic adventure across Britain and Ireland.
 You'll say farewell to new friends as you prepare for your return journey home.
 A London Heathrow Airport shuttle service is available to purchase.
-Conditions apply.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.